 Reading: Reading for Inference & Implied Meaning

-At the B2 level, we learn that writers don't always say things directly.
-They often imply meaning, expecting the reader to be a "detective" and understand the real message.
-This is especially true with sarcasm2 and humor3.
+Writers don't always say things directly.
+They often expect you to be a "detective" and understand the real message.
+This is common with sarcasm and humor.

-Sarcasm is when a person says the opposite of what they really feel, usually to be funny or to complain about a bad situation.
-The context is the most important clue.
+Sarcasm is when a person says the opposite of what they really feel, usually to be funny or complain about a bad situation.
+Context is the most important clue.

 Situation: Rithy is riding his moto home from work when he gets a flat tire.
 At the same moment, a heavy rainstorm begins.